BradReaney/discordBot/README.md

   - [ ] Add direct to Radarr
   - [ ] Show current missing list
 - [x] Intergrate with Tautulli?
-  - [ ] Return user stats - 'Can return the start.
+  - [ ] Return user stats - 'Can return the stats.
 Just need to parse them to the chat'
 - [ ] Handle roles